zeroseven/critical_css/README.md

 ## Setup:

+1. Login to the [admin panel](http://64.225.109.175:8055/admin/collections/) and generate a token.
-Store the authentication key via the extension configuration in the settings module.
+2. Store the authentication token via the extension configuration in TYPO3 settings module.